billangle/mysurecostpharma/README.md

 # Starting Part 1
 Run the REST API with Postgres using Docker on port 8000 of the localhost

-Run the script ./pharmacy_api/start_pharma_api.sh will create and run the back-end REST API.
+Run the script ./start_pharma_api.sh from the pharmacy_api directory.
+Assumes that the script is started in the phamacy_api directory.
+This will create and run the back-end REST API.

 ### Assumptions of the script